Exodus Homes Program Application (updated 2020)

-The application for Exodus Homes is in a .pdf file so you can download it, fill it out, mail it or bring it to Exodus Homes in person.
+The application for Exodus Homes is in a .pdf file so you can download it, fill it out, fax it, mail it, or bring it to Exodus Homes in person.
 Click the link above to download the file.
-You may also fax it to 828-324-7983.
+Applications may be faxed to 828-324-7983, Attention: Catie Lawson.
 If you do not have Adobe Reader, which will allow you to open this “Application” file, click on the link below for a free download: http://www.adobe.com/products/acrobat/readstep2.html

-2. Residents will work in our vocational training program Exodus Works 90 days to six months in one of our corporate sponsors or in our own enterprises which include moving, landscaping, cleaning, painting, and general labor.
+1. Residents will work in our vocational training program Exodus Works for 90 days to six months either with one of our corporate sponsors or in our own enterprises which includes moving, landscaping, cleaning, painting, and general labor.
 People on disability will be offered volunteer opportunities in the program.
 Residents must participate fully in the supportive housing recovery program, and everyone must work.

 Residents are encouraged to get 12 Step sponsors and work the 12 Steps.